 Chris worked as a freelance copywriter in Manchester’s advertising industry for 15 years before being appointed as first ever Writing Fellow at the University of Manchester.
 There, he designed and delivered several talks to postgraduates on how to write effectively.
 These talks have since been adapted and delivered to audiences beyond the educational sector.

-After becoming an RLF Consultant Fellow, Chris gained accreditation as a Fellow of the HEA and now delivers a range of interventions, some of which weave in creative techniques such as free writing, that suit doctoral candidates and early career researchers.
+After becoming a Consultant Fellow of the RLF, Chris gained accreditation as a Fellow of the HEA and now delivers a range of interventions, some of which weave in creative techniques such as free writing, that suit taught postgraduates, doctoral candidates and early career researchers.

 A particular strength of Chris is his ability to work one-to-one with an academic, combing through their text to identify and remedy any issue that clouds a reader’s understanding.